 they forgot that the Greek word the translators unfortunately rendered

-as "love" in English really means giving up rights and priviledges, it
+as "love" in English really means giving up rights and privileges, it does

-does not mean "No Rules" (which is what the English word means to almost
+not mean "No Rules" (which is what the English word means to almost everybody,

-everybody, including most often those same preachers).
-So the "gospel"
+including most often those same preachers).
+So the "gospel" they preach

-they preach from the three-quarters-epistle of Galatians is in fact "another
+from the three-quarters-epistle of Galatians is in fact "another gospel"

-gospel" like the one Paul condemned in Gal.1:7, the same only different.
+like the one Paul condemned in Gal.1:7, the same only different.
+Different

-Different because they lost all of the Law of God, and the same because
+because they lost all of the Law of God, and the same because it is not

-it is not God's (and Paul's) gospel, but something totally other and abhorrent
+God's (and Paul's) gospel, but something totally other and abhorrent to

 Jesus and Paul are not confused.
 Both the ceremonial stuff and the GR,